livepeer/clip-and-brew/VIBEME.md

 **Last Updated**: 2025-10-10
 - Canvas-based mirroring at source for natural selfie mode
 - Interactive ticket redemption with swipe-to-validate UX
+- Fixed ICE gathering delay (40s → 2s) with STUN redundancy + timeout
+- Fixed missing edge function configs causing 404 errors
-- Fixed auto-start camera delay and edge function config issues **Project Status**: Active development for Livepeer × Daydream Summit (Brewdream) **Maintainer Note**: Keep this file concise but comprehensive.
+- Fixed React hook dependency issues in auto-start flow **Project Status**: Active development for Livepeer × Daydream Summit (Brewdream) **Maintainer Note**: Keep this file concise but comprehensive.
 Every section should answer "what do I need to know to work on this?"
 Always check PRD for feature requirements before implementing.